publiclab/PublicLab.Editor/README.md

  * Clone [`plots2`](https://github.com/publiclab/plots2#standard-installation) and follow the [Standard Installation](https://github.com/publiclab/plots2#standard-installation) instructions to run it on your local server.
 * Now in `plots2/package.json#` at `line 62`, replace this line with `"publiclab-editor": "file:..<path>"` where `<path>` is path of your cloned `PublicLab.Editor` repo folder
 * Now with `passenger start` you can access the Editor at `localhost:3000/post`.
 Make changes in Editor's source code and run `grunt build` or `grunt debug` to bundle all files.
 Then run `yarn install --force` in plots2 repo to view changes on server.
 * For reflecting HTML changes use   `plots2/app/views/editor/rich.html.erb` instead of example.html.
-They both have same sturcture.
+They both have same structure.
 * For reflecting the changes on the local server need to run `yarn install --force` and refresh your page.